Medical questions & health advice by licensed doctors

-"Is brain damage the cause of apraxia?
+"Is brain damage the cause of apraxia?"

 My father seems to be having a hard time doing things he understands how to do.

 Apraxia is a term that is used to describe a loss of the ability to execute or carry out learned purposeful movements.
 This implies as you have mentioned that there has been some damage to the parts of the brain that are in charge of these movements.
 A common cause of this damage is from stroke (hemorrhagic or embolic), but this is not the only cause.
 Anything that causes pressure on these particular areas of the brain could have such effect, such as a benign or malignant tumor.
 It is also possible to develop infection of the brain that cause abnormal changes, and it is possible to have neurologic lesions that disrupt signal pathways.
 It seems to me that the best thing would be to set up a consultation with a neurologist to get your father examined.
 I hope this is helpful.
 Best of luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.